Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Miroku: (弥勒) The huge claymore wielded by Mai in My-HiME.

 - Monado: The futuristic blade at the heart of Xenoblade Chronicles.
-Within the game, Monado is capable of many things, such as manipulating Ether, the building blocks of the world.
+Within the game, Monado is capable of many things.
+For example, manipulating Ether, the building blocks of the world.

 - Moonblade: In The Witcher video games, a high-damage silver sword.